threlte/threlte/README.md

 Congratulations :tada:
 Orbit around the cube and have fun using threlte.

-Check out the slightly advanced example scene including interactivity on [CodeSandbox](https://codesandbox.io/s/threlte-getting-started-elaborate-fm0d4?file=/App.svelte).
+Have a look at the slightly more elaborate example including interactivity in a [Svelte REPL](https://svelte.dev/repl/bcb9474112ca440cb3c1f67e74250bcf?version=3.46.2).

 ## Concepts